haberdashPI/german_track/_research/plans.md

 ## current steps:

-- look at alpha and gamma bands for the spatial task
++ look at alpha and gamma bands for the spatial task (didn't seem to help)
 - compare distinct timings (early and late)
 - train across subjects (exclude 11?)
 + train across conditions: weight the data based on the condition